-As advances in genomic research are translated into new diagnostic tools and clinical interventions, it is critical Mayo Clinic scientists and clinicians examine the ethical and societal questions raised by these developments; and continue to place the best interests of the patient at the center of these medical innovations.
+As advances in genomic research are translated into new diagnostic tools and clinical interventions, it is critical that Mayo Clinic scientists and clinicians examine the ethical and societal questions raised by these developments and continue to place the best interests of the patient at the center of these medical innovations.

 - Incidental findings.
 What if you're participating in a genomic research study and a researcher unexpectedly discovers information that might affect your health?
 How should the researcher share this information with you or your doctor?